azer-tab/Azer5C74/README.md

 ## Hi, my name is Azer 👋
 _______________________

-✨ **Azer5C74** ✨ is a nothing but the combination of my name and Base32 encoding of first 3 letters of my family name.

 - 🔭 I’m currently working as Full Stack Developer.
 - 🎓 I have graduated as a Software Engineer.
 - 🖥️ I have a taste for System Administration.